• Session No.157 Communications and Electronics II -Evaluation Technology and Cyber Security-

 No. Video Title・Author (Affiliation)

-Development Methodology of ADAS Calibration Testing Utilizing Hub-coupled Vehicle Testbed
+Development Methodology of ADAS Calibration Testing Utilizing Hub-Coupled Vehicle Testbed

-Tomoki Taira・Masaki Sagawa・Kenji Suemasu・Hirotaka Kaneko (Toyota Motor)
+Tomoki Taira・Masaki Sagawa・Kenji Suemasu・Hirotaka Kaneko・Nobuhiro Tazawa (Toyota Motor)

 In order to improve development accuracy and efficiency in ADAS field, a development process re-engineering is implemented using hub-coupled vehicle testbed.
 In this paper, the way how to set up automated calibration platform system collaborated with measurement, peripheral vehicle models, and driver operation, is reported.
 This system is applied to vehicle evaluation project.